DeMaCS-UNICAL/BrainyBot/README.md

 the `whl` file for EmbASP 7.4.0 is located under the `AI/src/resources` folder.

-4. Customize the IP and port of ScreenshotServer (which is running on PH) by modifying `AI/examples/main.py`.
+4. Customize the IP and port of ScreenshotServer (which is running on PH and reachable on your <Phone-IP> value) by modifying `AI/examples/main.py`.

 ## Sample usage

 All the modules are currently loosely integrated.
-You can however test the full stack of the application (ScreenshotServer -> AI -> Python Client -> Tappy server -> Tapsterbot, this way:
+You can however test the full stack of the application (ScreenshotServer -> Vision -> Decision making -> Python Client -> Tappy server -> Tapsterbot, this way:

 1. Ensure ScreenshotServer and Tappy server are up and running and reachable from your configured IP:Ports.
-2. On a first terminal, move to the `AI` folder, and set up your environment:
+2. On a first terminal, move to the `AI` folder, and switch to your environment:

       conda activate p36
       export PYTHONPATH=.:$PYTHONPATH

-3. On a second terminal, move to the `tapsterbot-original/clients/python` folder and keep the following command running. (__note: the python client invoked from within runstream.pl currently requires Python 2.7__):
+3. On a second terminal, move to the `tapsterbot-original/clients/python` folder and keep the following command running. (__note: the python client invoked from within runstream.pl currently requires Python 2.7 and NOT Python 3__):

       tail -f -n0 ../../../AI/coord.txt | perl runstream.pl